 Many people send cards and letters asking about the best equipment for bicycle touring.
 Well, I will tell you.
 None of the below is sponsored but if any company wants to give me stuff then feel free.

 Gates Belt Drive: Light weight belt is very smooth.
-No more mucking around with oil etc. A belt will last approx 8,000km+ in my experience on a fully loaded touring bike.
+No more mucking around with oil etc. Although rated at 10,000, on tour a belt will last approx 8,000km+ in my experience on a fully loaded touring bike.

-[It is essential to keep the tension correct to avoid ware on belt and pulleys].
+[*It is essential to keep the tension correct to avoid wear on belt and pulleys].

 Seat, Brooks B17.
 Best to wear this in before starting out.
 Thereafter, a great saddle.

-DT Swiss: 26” Very strong and never had one fail.
+RIMS: DT Swiss: Very strong and never had one fail on me.

 Sleeping Mat: Exped ‘SynMat’ UL LW